First Day Cover Preparation Instructions

 Courtesy of the United States Postal Service

 First day covers are a unique facet of philately.
 A first day cover is an envelope affixed with unused stamps bearing at a minimum the current first-class postage, having a postmark indicating the first day of issuance city and date.
 They can be simple covers (a stamp affixed to a plain envelope), or cachets comprised of thrilling creations of the imagination.
 Beautiful hand-painted designs spring from the minds of school children and professionals alike; computer-generated creations are becoming more and more common.
 The designs are all created around a theme related to the stamp affixed on the cover.

 In producing first day covers, customers normally have 60 days from a new stamp's date of issue to purchase stamps, affix them to covers, individually address covers and mail them to the address below.
+Covers are no longer sent tot he first day city for processing.
 Covers are then canceled, overwrapped for protection, and delivered back through the mail stream.

 Customer Affixed Envelopes